 We schedule work days at various locations throughout the year.
 In addition to the group activities, we encourage people to get out onto the Trail:

 Note: the correct phone number for the Hall of Kamers contact, Jim Powers, is 262-388-5143.

 “Secret” Places to Hike in Manitowoc County

-While there are a number of places to hike in Manitowoc County, Secret Manitowoc County Trails_2015 that don’t get much use.
+There are a number of places to hike in Manitowoc County.
+The brochure Secret Manitowoc County Trails_2015 has maps of several that don’t get much use.

 The Lakeshore Chapter was formed in 2007, when volunteers from Door, Kewaunee and Manitowoc counties and the North Kettle Moraine area merged into one chapter.
 Our chapter members work to support the mission and goals of the Ice Age Trail Alliance by promoting, planning, building and maintaining the Ice Age Trail from Fond du Lac County to the Eastern Terminus in Sturgeon Bay.

-To get more information on chapter activities, small projects, and/or hiking the Ice Age Trail in this region, contact one of our chapter officers:
+To get more information on chapter activities, small projects, and/or hiking the Ice Age Trail in this region, contact one of our chapter officers at [email protected]

 Jim Powers, Treasurer

 Adell, WI 53001